 When Onetime was a small baby, my husband and I felt really restricted in how adventurous we could be.
 After all, how far can you drive with a baby who screams the whole way (I think Onetime used to get carsick when his seat faced backwards!)

-So, we had to make due with smaller “adventures.”
+So, we made due with smaller adventures.
 Trips to places in town and local parks became staple visits.
-And soon, as Onetime grew up into a toddler, I realized that to HIM, these mini-adventures were BIG and EXCITING!
-After all, isn’t that one of the things many of us love about being a parent – seeing experiences fresh through new eyes?
+And soon, as Onetime grew up into a toddler, I realized that to him, these mini-adventures were BIG and exciting!

-The great thing about all of these amazing mini-adventures is that we’ve barely needed to leave our town – and rarely spent much money.
+Some of our favourite mini-adventures have been those close to home, and relatively inexpensive.
 It seems that an attitude of excitement and exploration on our part is enough to generate excitement in our son.

-What have been your favourite adventures with your kids?
-Have you found any places that your child/children loved that were unexpected?
+What have been your best mini-adventures?
+Have you found any places that your kids loved that were unexpected?
+Leave a comment below.

-Find all of the Teaching Kids About Character Series here.
+Read all of the Teaching Kids About Character posts.